TimAstier/react-roguelike/ROADMAP.md

 ## Others

+- [ ] BUG: Goblins placed in front of rat even if further away?
 - [ ] Creatures can burn (like player)
 - [ ] Predefined dungeon entry, with flames
 - [ ] Improve generateLevel's corridors